-The EMCON Phase II advanced nine test pits as part of a soils investigation.
+Nine test pits were advanced in 1997 as part of the Phase II soils investigation.
 Samples from the test pits documented several locations of shallow petroleum contamination above MTCA Method A cleanup criteria.
-In addition, PCBs were detected in the interior floor drain area, but at levels below MTCA Method A cleanup criteria.
+In addition, polychlorinated biphenyls (PCBs) were detected in the interior floor drain area, but at levels below MTCA Method A cleanup criteria.
 EMCON recommended that additional soil sampling be conducted in the floor drain area.

-In October 1998 EMCON excavated the floor drain area to approximately 3 feet below ground surface (bgs).
+In October 1998 EMCON excavated the floor drain area to approximately three feet below ground surface (bgs).
 The drain appeared to discharge directly to native soil.
 No piping was observed.
-A sample was collected from the bottom of the excavation and analyzed for TPH as gasoline, diesel, and oil range hydrocarbons, BTEX (benzene, toluene, ethylbenzene, and xylene), cadmium, lead, and PCBs.
-Results indicated the presence of diesel at a concentration of 1,840 mg/kg and oil at a concentration of 443 mg/kg.
+A sample was collected from the bottom of the excavation and analyzed for TPH as gasoline, diesel, oil range hydrocarbons, BTEX (benzene, toluene, ethylbenzene, and xylene), cadmium, lead, and PCBs.
+Results indicated the presence of diesel at a concentration of 1,840 milligrams per kilogram (mg/kg) and oil at a concentration of 443 mg/kg.
+These results exceeded applicable cleanup levels at the time, but are below current MTCA Method A cleanup levels.
 All other results were non-detect or below cleanup levels.
 PCBs were not detected.

 In February 1999, Fulcrum Environmental Consulting (Fulcrum) was contracted by SIA to conduct a subsurface investigation of specific locations of concern identified in the EMCON report.
-At the time of this investigation, Robs's Demolition of Spokane was contracted to demolish and remove all onsite structures.
+At the time of this investigation, Rob's Demolition of Spokane was contracted to demolish and remove all onsite structures.
 Fulcrum's investigation concentrated on test pits identified in the EMCON report as having TPH concentrations above MTCA Method A cleanup criteria.
 Fulcrum's investigation collected soil samples at depths sufficient to document underlying clean native soils.
 Samples collected from Test Pit 3 contained TPH concentrations above 200 mg/kg as diesel.
-This area was reexcavated to five feet bgs and an additional sample collected from the bottom of the excavation indicated that any remaining contamination was below MTCA Method A cleanup levels.
+This area was re-excavated to five feet bgs and an additional sample collected from the bottom of the excavation indicated that any remaining contamination was below MTCA Method A cleanup levels.

 One location along the railroad line revealed previously undocumented buried garbage and elevated diesel-range TPH contamination.
 Soil was excavated to approximately 15 feet bgs, but samples collected from the limits of the excavation indicated that TPH as oil was present at concentrations up to 2,660 mg/kg.
 Due to the close proximity to the rail line, additional excavation could not be conducted.
+This rail line over the contamination is a spur off of the main line and is used to offload petroleum gas products from rail cars to on-site storage.